sublimelsp/LSP/docs/index.md

 }
 ```

+Run `LSP: Enable Language Server` from the command palette and select `intelephense`.

 ### Polymer<a name="polymer"></a>

 Install globally [polymer-editor-service](https://www.npmjs.com/package/polymer-editor-service).
 For more info see [this](https://github.com/Polymer/tools/blob/master/packages/editor-service/docs/sublime.md).

 `npm install -g polymer-editor-service`

+Run `LSP: Enable Language Server` from the command palette and select `polymer-ide`.

 ### Python<a name="python"></a>
 Implementations: